thorstenMueller/Thorsten-Voice/README.md

 > Interested in evolution of this dataset?
 See following pdf document ([evolution of thorsten dataset](./EvolutionOfThorstenDataset.pdf) )

-## Please read some personal words before downloading the dataset
-I contribute my voice as a person believing in a world where all people are equal.
-No matter of gender, sexual orientation, religion, skin color and geocoordinates of birth location.
-A global world where everybody is warmly welcome on any place on this planet and open and free knowledge and education is available to everyone.

-So hopefully my voice is used in this manner to make this world a better place for all of us :-).

 > * https://drive.google.com/file/d/1yKJM1LAOQpRVojKunD9r8WN_p5KzBxjc/view?usp=sharing
 > * Download size: 2,7GB